syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/appearance/icons.md

 documentation: ug
 ---

-# Icons in MVC Appearance component
+# Predefined Icons Library in Syncfusion ASP.NET MVC Controls

 The Syncfusion Essential JS 2 provides the set of `base64` formatted font icons, that can be utilized in the ASP.NET MVC application.